petermarshall878/dev-fundamentals/HackerYou.md

 ```

 ## Why use a tree?

+Let's go back to our original picture album problem and add items dynamically to the tree...

 + both insertions (and retrievals) of objects take on the average log2N time, where N is the number of objects stored.
 + the tree naturally grows to hold an arbitrary, unlimited number of objects.